Best-rated Lawn Mowers in NZ

 Ryobi is one of the world's largest and most innovative power tool companies, and produces an extensive choice of lawnmowers.

-Ryobi's lawnmower range comprises entirely battery models: push lawn mowers, self-propelled mowers and ride-on mowers.
+Ryobi's lawnmower range comprises entirely battery models: eight push lawn mowers, and four self-propelled mowers, plus three ride-on mowers.

 Choosing the right lawn mower for you

-When asked for the most important factor when rating their mower brands, over a third (35%) of Kiwis in our award survey cited Reliability & Performance.
+When asked for the most important factor when rating their mower brands, close to a third (30%) of Kiwis in our award survey cited Reliability & Performance.

-Here's how those in our survey rate their top concerns when assessing their choice of lawn mowers:
+Overall, here's how those in our survey rate their top concerns when assessing their lawn mower brands:

 Bruce Pitchers is Canstar's NZ Editor.
 An experienced finance reporter, he has three decades’ experience as a journalist and has worked for major media companies in Australia, the UK and NZ, including ACP, Are Media, Bauer Media Group, Fairfax, Pacific Magazines, News Corp and TVNZ.
 As a freelancer, he has worked for The Australian Financial Review, the NZ Financial Markets Authority and major banks and investment companies on both sides of the Tasman.